 MA in Conference Interpretation

-Ranked by the Association Internationale de Interprètes de Conférence as one of the top programs in the world.
+Noted by the International Association of Conference Interpreters (AIIC) as one of the top programs in the world.

 About Conference Interpretation